High Court of Zambia - 2011

 July 2011

-Interim injunction granted where defendants' defences of justification and fair comment lacked realistic prospects of success.
+Interim injunction granted in defamation claim where defendants’ justification and fair-comment defences lacked realistic prospects of success.

 31 July 2011